Some of the best places to visit in Mesquite Texas

 Get excited about the famous Mesquite Championship Rodeo

-Mesquite was declared the “Rodeo Capital of Texas” by the State Senate in 1993.
+Mesquite Texas was declared the “Rodeo Capital of Texas” by the State Senate in 1993.
 The Rodeo has a performance each Saturday evening from June to August.
-You can also catch the Winter Classic Rodeo at Christmas time and the Hip Hop Rodeo and Cowboys of Color.

 If you get there early and bring the kids, they’ll enjoy a Petting Zoo, Pony Rides, Bounce House and kids get to chase a calf around the arena for a prize before the Rodeo officially kicks off for the night’s competition.

 There is no bad seat in the house as you get to watch the cowboys in the arena try to last eight seconds on a bull, rope calves, barrel race and so much more.

 Speaking of, Mesquite Championship Rodeo is the only competitive Rodeo in North Texas with cash prizes, so you know you are seeing the best of the best.
 Although you’ll see tourists there, it’s as much of a destination for locals as well as a great place for late night concerts.

 We stayed at the Hampton Inn & Suites Dallas-Mesquite, which was right next to it with free parking, a great pool for the kids and a very short stroll to get to the Rodeo.